apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 #### 2.3 Source code compilation

-**Note**: The plugin 'frontend-maven-plugin' has been added to 'hugegraph-hubble/hubble-be/pom.xml'.
-To compile hubble, you do not need to install 'Nodejs V16.x' and 'yarn' environment in your local environment in advance.
+**Note**: The plugin `frontend-maven-plugin` has been added to `hugegraph-hubble/hubble-be/pom.xml`.
+To compile hubble, you do not need to install `Nodejs V16.x` and `yarn` environment in your local environment in advance.
 You can directly execute the following steps.

 Download the toolchain source code.